Charles-Okoeguale/Pharmacy-Sales-Agent/README.md

 npm start
 ```

 The agent starts immediately.
 Type your messages and press Enter.

-Type `exit` to end the call.
+**Ending the call** — there are three ways:

+- Type `exit` or `quit` at any point — Alex says a proper goodbye and the call closes.
+- Say something natural like `"okay thanks bye"`, `"that's all"`, `"we're good"`, or `"end the call"` — Alex will ask if you're done, reply `"yes"` and the call closes.
+- If Alex says something like `"have a great day"` during the conversation, the call closes automatically.

 ---